skywind3000/asyncrun.vim/README.md

 :AsyncRun -mode=term -pos=curwin -hidden python "$(VIM_FILEPATH)"
 ```

-The `-pos` field accepts an uppercase `TAB`, to create tab on the left of current tab.
+The `-pos` field accepts an uppercase `TAB`, to create a tab on the left of the current tab.
 When using internal terminal in a split window, AsyncRun will firstly reuse a finished previous terminal window if it exists, if not, a new terminal window will be created in given position.
 Tab based terminal can also be reusable if `-reuse` is provided.